kgrid/kgrid-cli/docs/README.md

 OPTIONS
   -f, --file=file  The filename of the packaged KO to be uploaded -h, --help       show CLI help
-  -p, --port=port  Specify the port for KGRID Activator --url=url        The URL of the activator or library to upload the packaged KO
+  -l, --url=url    The URL of the activator or library to upload the packaged KO -p, --port=port  Specify the port for KGRID Activator

 DESCRIPTION
   The upload command will send the packaged KO to a specified activator.